Brale-xyz/dayzero/README.md

 ```

 ---
 *Day Zero is a community event focused on technical demonstrations and meaningful discussions.
-Conference format inspired by [V-Sum](https://v-sum.com)*
+Credit for the format goes to [V-Sum](https://v-sum.com)*